evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 Today’s talented anglophone mapmakers, and there are many, taught themselves.
 They are the only ones taking this seriously; the autodidacts are my favorite.
 I just wish you didn’t have to be a five-star autodidact to make nice maps.

 If I really had my druthers I'd solve this with ~$15 million, property, and professional instruction: make more mapmakers by apprenticeship.
 I learned mapmaking by close-range apprenticeship; so, a school with a 1:1 instructor ratio.
 If you've got the building, I have the staff.
 Call me.

+_"N=1" rules for mapmaking_
+1. You're not smarter than time.
+No reinventing wheels, you're not that good.
+If you're a 99th-percentile genius, go get em I can't wait to see your maps :^) for real :^)
+2. Just ask.
+You see a nice map, you see the mapmaker is alive, and you ask them how it happened.
+You might have a great conversation and find out.
+3. If a map needs to look nice, divide work in a grid; each grid cell is your atomic unit of work.
+4. Learn about everything else but maps, then use that to make maps.
+Maps are for the world, not the world for maps.